Scientific Name

 The tiny flowers are cream-colored, fading to brown, and produced on a branched spike with loose cyme.

-USDA hardiness zones 10a to 11b: from 30°F (-1.1°C) to 50°F (10°C).
+Hardiness: USDA hardiness zones 10a to 11b: from 30°F (-1.1°C) to 50°F (10°C).

 Crassulas are easy to grow but susceptible to mealybugs and fungal diseases.
 As with all succulents, overwatering is fatal.
-So, err on being too dry rather than too wet.
+So, err on the side of being too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by allowing the plant to sit in a saucer, pour off any excess water after a few minutes.

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Place leaves into a potting mix for succulents and cover the pot until they sprout.

 Repot as needed, preferably during the warm season.
-To repot your Crassula, ensure the soil is dry before repotting, then gently remove the pot.
+To repot your Crassula, ensure the soil is dry, then gently remove the plant from its pot.
 Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill it with potting soil, spreading the roots as you repot.
 Leave the plant dry for a week or so, then water lightly to reduce the risk of root rot.

 Learn more at How to Grow and Care for Crassula.